msayson/msayson.github.io/_posts/2017-04-04-scalability-of-data-processing.markdown

 ![alt text](/images/20170404_singleSocket.jpg "Sending data from one process to another through a socket")

-This strategy is simple and easy to implement, but has a few design flaws that limit its utility in systems that require high throughputs.
+This strategy is simple and easy to implement, but has a few design flaws that limit its throughput.

 1. Data processing rates are limited by the performance of Process B.